Cheltenham Interactive LTD

 assignfeedback_aifeedback

-Teacher-side assignment grading guidance for Moodle, designed to support marker judgement rather than replace it.
+Teacher-side assignment grading guidance for Moodle LMS, designed to support marker judgement rather than replace it.

 • Adds a Generate AI guidance action on the assignment grading screen.